GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Additional Analysis

 Under this formulation, a single early deterministic adjustment may be sufficient to steer the trajectory toward a promising region of latent space, after which controlled exploration can proceed without further strong intervention.
 The observed SNR profile therefore reflects how GTS adapts to the more continuous and globally aligned reasoning dynamics of \textsc{CODI}.

 \paragraph{Adaptive Rather Than Prescriptive Control} Taken together, these patterns indicate that GTS does not enforce a uniform perturbation schedule across architectures.
 Instead, the balance between deterministic steering and stochastic variation emerges from interaction with each model's latent reasoning dynamics.
-The SNR distributions thus provide evidence that structured perturbation can adapt to model-specific internal organization, rather than uniformly amplifying or suppressing stochasticity across all reasoning steps.
+The SNR distributions thus suggest that context-dependent perturbations can adapt to model-specific latent dynamics, rather than uniformly amplifying or suppressing stochasticity across all reasoning steps.